 You will be welcome, whether you have been going to church all your life, or if you have never been to a service before.
-If you have any questions you want to ask before you come to a service, you are welcome to contact the vicar or one of the church wardens.
+At All Saints Church we do our best to make the church and the services accessible to all.

 The service is printed out in a service book, with quite a lot of explanation included, but no one at All Saints minds being asked if you are not sure what to do.
 You will be given this booklet when you come in, and you can ask the welcomer who gives it to you if you have any other questions.

 Christians believe that you can pray for people anywhere and at any time, but sometimes it is easier to come close to God in a place where many people have prayed.
 If you come to service and just sit there and think of the person and hold them in God’s love, you are praying for them.

 If you want us to include the name of the person you are concerned about in our prayers, ask one of the welcomers when you come in to the service, and we will try to make sure this happens.

 There is also an opportunity during or after every service to light a candle as a symbol of a personal prayer, or in memory of someone.
 Many members of the congregation find this helpful – if you would like to light a candle but can’t see where to do so, please ask.

 Nothing happens – we are glad to see you whenever you arrive

 You can sit where you like.
 If you are coming for the first time, tell the people who are welcoming you and giving out the books, and they will try to find someone to sit near you who can help during the service.

 If you have children you may find it easier to sit on the left of the church as you will be nearer to the toys there.

 We don’t expect children to keep completely quiet!
 If your child is happiest walking, then let him or her walk around the back and sides of the church..